RinDataz/RinDataz/README.md

 ## About Me

-I am a Data Science student at the University of Jeddah, currently focusing on Machine Learning and Data Engineering.
+I am a Data Science student at the University of Jeddah, currently focusing on Machine Learning and Data Engineering, interested in FinTech

 ## My Skills